There’s no question about whether or not the 5x5 workout can help those over 50 to build muscle.

-It’s never too late to build muscle!
+Yes, you can still grow muscle at 50.
 Sticking to the 5x5 program after 50 will result in improved strength and bigger muscles.

 Is It Healthy For A 50 Year Old To Lift Weights?

-Lifting at any age gives back great results.
-Doing it after 50 can even change your life.
+Yes, lifting weights after 50 can even change your life.
 It can extend your life expectancy, prevent illness and even increase flexibility.
 Not to mention, you’ll feel a lot younger!